 Introduction to the special stylistic features of choral music from the Renaissance to the present as well as to a variety of practical techniques (vocal production, gesture, conducting patterns, diction, etc.).

 Includes: Experiential Learning Activity Prerequisite(s): second-year standing in the B.Mus. program or permission of the instructor.
-Lectures three hours a week.

 Computer Music I: Fundamentals of Electronic Music Production